COVID: Find the Latest Information & Updates Here

 - Buyer’s Agents may create guidelines for their interactions with their clients that are more restrictive than the current guideline of the local health department, but not less restrictive.

 - Agents are encouraged to check with their Individual Broker for any COVID-related office policies.

 The LBOR will continue to follow the guidelines of the CDC and the Douglas County Health Department.

 - As of June 1, 2021, all meetings are now being held in person at the LBOR Office.

-- Social distancing will remain in effect for meetings.
+- Social distancing is encouraged for meetings.

 - For those who prefer to attend meetings virtually, a hybrid/virtual option will be provided.